sonu36437/ytjs/README.md

 A lightweight wrapper around YouTube's internal API that allows you to:

-- 🔍 Search for YouTube videos
+- Search for YouTube videos
-- 🔁 Fetch continuation tokens (for paginated search results)
+- Fetch continuation tokens (for paginated search results)
-- 🎵 Get direct streaming URLs for video playback
+- Get direct streaming URLs for video playback
+- No Api key is needed

 ---
 <hr>